 In rare cases, a second surgery may be necessary to correct the problems.

-Patients should follow all instructions given by the orthopedic surgeon.
+Patients should follow all instructions given by the orthopaedic surgeon.
 Common postoperative instructions include:

 - Keep your dressing dry.